Skip to main content

 A.R.S. § 14-3402(A)

 If the original will is missing, the petition must go further.
 It needs to describe the contents of the will and explain that the document is lost, destroyed, or otherwise unavailable.
-This allows the court to consider probating a will even when the physical document cannot be produced, though the standard of proof is higher in those situations.
+This allows the court to consider probating a will even when the physical document cannot be produced.
+The standard of proof is higher in those situations.

 Petition for Intestacy

 Formal proceedings are not limited to proving a will.
-They can also be used to ask the court to declare that someone died without a valid will.
+They can also ask the court to declare that someone died without a valid will.
 This is important when the informal process is not available or when there is a dispute about whether a will exists.

 A petition for adjudication of intestacy and appointment of an administrator in intestacy must request a judicial finding and order that the decedent left no will and determining the heirs, contain the statements required by paragraphs 1 and 4 of subsection B of section 14-3301 and indicate whether supervised administration is sought.